-As identified in our original Comprehensive Multi-agency Juvenile Justice Plan, West and South Modesto areas continue to face the most significant public safety risk from juvenile crime.
-As part of the 18/19 plan, the Department initiated a Planning Phase for a Youth Assessment Center in one of these two targeted areas.
+As identified in our original Comprehensive Multi-agency Juvenile Justice Plan, greater Modesto areas continue to face the most significant public safety risk from juvenile crime.
+As part of the 18/19 plan, the Department initiated a Planning Phase for a Youth Assessment Center (YAC) in this targeted area.
 In FY 19/20, the Pilot Phase of the Youth Assessment Center began.
+In FY 20/21, the YAC was in its first year of full implementation.
+In this upcoming Fiscal Year 21/22, it is expected that the YAC will continue to serve targeted youth in these areas.
+The long term goal is to introduce the YAC into other targeted communities in Stanislaus County that also have higher levels of youth crime.

-Attached/submitted with this plan is a Map Analysis (Attachments A and B) of where youthful offenders/ crimes were located in order to establish a targeted approach to providing services to families and youth.
+Attached with this plan is a Map Analysis (Attachment A) of where current youthful offenders under probation wardship are residing in order to establish a targeted approach to providing services to families and youth.